abhishekdipke/M2-Embedded_Interfacing-of-Stepper-Motor-with-AVR-ATmega32/1_Requirements/readme.md

 1. Simple
 2. Low-powered
 3. Low-cost micro-controller is needed.
+4. We can analyze the performace of stepper motor without actual doing operation on it by using this technique.
 #### Weaknesses
 1. It is generally utilized in micro equipment.
 2. It has a complex structure.